yesnik/mysql-guides/README.md

-# SQL Syntax
+# SQL Guides

-SQL syntax examples for MySQL, PostgreSQL
+SQL tips and solutions for MySQL, PostgreSQL